shenjinti/browserlify/README.md

 ### Run via cargo & puppeteer (local development)
 > Note: you need to install puppeteer and rust first
-> Only tested on linux
+> remote browser Only tested on linux

 ```bash
 # for linux dev